Is the Visiting Student Program open to high school students?

 What is the Visiting Student Program?

-Students may enter in either January or September and may spend one or two consecutive semesters at Columbia.
+Regular visiting students may enter in either January or September and may spend one or two consecutive semesters at Columbia.
 All Visiting Students must be in overall good academic and disciplinary standing at their home colleges.
-Application deadlines are March 15 for September entrance and September 15 for January entrance.

 I’m not sure if transferring is the right option for me.
 Can I attend Columbia as a Visiting Student and then transfer?